djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   Customer asks about products, rates, fees, features, comparisons, or application processes.

   How to Respond
   Start with a direct answer.
 Use clear, scannable formatting.
 Personalize when possible.
-  For comparisons: brief bullet points showing key differences.
-  For rates/fees: note that they may change or vary by qualification.
+For comparisons, use brief bullet points showing key differences.
+For rates/fees, note that they may change or vary by qualification.

   Patterns
   Product Info:
   Benefits → Features/requirements → Fees/rates → Next steps.

   Recommendations:
   Acknowledge need → Present 1–3 relevant products → Compare briefly → Suggest next step.

   Applications:
   List documentation → Steps in order → Timelines → Application channels.

   Complex Questions:
   Use plain language, analogies, or step-by-step instructions.

   ```